Welcome to the Transforming Corrections to Transform Lives Centre

-Transforming corrections to transform lives is an innovative collaboration working to transform the lives of mothers in custody and their children.
+Transforming Corrections to Transform Lives is an innovative collaboration working to transform the lives of mothers in custody and their children.
 Our pioneering project has the principles of co-creation at its core.
 Our vision is to co-create a new method of service provision for imprisoned mothers and their children that creates conditions for families to thrive through a holistic system of practice that supports wellbeing and social inclusion and that demonstrates more effective, sustainable service provision that can be scaled up by governments.

-We can and need to do better to work with mothers and their children to create pathways for families to thrive.
+“We can and need to do better to work with mothers and their children to create pathways for families to thrive”

-Recent project reports and publications
+Recent reports and publications